jerryaswell/omshell-helper/README.md

 ### value
 Acceptable values are determined based on the selected object.

+A value only needs to be specified if the option is "set".
+No values are neccesary to read an object.

 #### Values applicable to the control object
 * 2 -> Shut the DHCP server down.